Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

 	* martyr draft (ML) - done
 	* transferred to airtable draft (all) - done
 	* to [[How we measure thinking tools]] for comments in p1
-* Get ML up to speed on massive.wiki (herculanean team effort)
+* Get ML up to speed on Massive Wiki (herculanean team effort)
 * site mockup (ML): no actual code, but shows how it will look
 	* first draft site structure
 	* first draft content types (personal profiles, tools, practices, etc) & ancillary pages